 However, you will also need a Metal Halide or MH bulb.
 These bulbs use a bluish-white color to encourage leaf growth and to help keep your plants compact.

-Use these lights to start off the plants then switch to a HDI bulb when your plants are ready to flower.
+Use these lights to start off the plants then switch to an HDI bulb when your plants are ready to flower.

 Other Considerations for an Indoor Garden

 Besides the light fixture or bulb and your amount of space, there are other things to consider.
-These include the temperature surrounding your indoor garden and the level of humidity the is available.
+These include the temperature surrounding your indoor garden and the level of humidity that is available.

-Most plants prefer a 65 to 75 degree temperature and somewhat humid conditions.
-Temperature shouldn’t be too much of an issue in an average house, but humidity can be a challenge.
+Most plants prefer a 65 to 75-degree temperature and somewhat humid conditions.
+The temperature shouldn’t be too much of an issue in an average house, but humidity can be a challenge.

 Here are some great ways to provide humidity for your indoor garden: